shakebugs/shake-docs/docs/android/customer-feedback/invoke.md

 </TabItem>
 </Tabs>

-This method also enables you to change the preferred invocation event on-the-go during runtime.
+You can also change the preferred invocation event on-the-go during runtime.
-Here’s a list of all available ones below, feel free to use any combination of these.
+Here’s a list of all available options, feel free to use any combination of these:

 <Tabs
   groupId="android"